Master of Advanced Architectural Design (MAAD)

 - Advising

-Earth Architecture — Director: Ronald Rael
+Director: Ronald Rael

 Soil, a mixture of geological and biological ingredients, is also humankind’s oldest, and most widely used building material.
 In this year-long research studio, students will explore earth as an ancient, traditional, contemporary, and future material for the creation of buildings, particularly through computational design and additive manufacturing.
 Participants in the course will explore the fundamental tools for the manipulation of clay based materials and develop workflows that employ parametric modeling techniques in Grasshopper to speculate on how the humble material beneath our feet can result in surprisingly novel forms of architectural innovation.
 California is the ideal testbed for this experimental studio as there is a long tradition of building with earth in the state, as well as the larger region.
 Field studies will allow students to engage directly with examples of the forces that have shaped earthen architecture as well as the forces that have instigated its decline in the past century.
 The primary objective of the studio is to explore how earth can reassert itself as a material that responds to contemporary issues and technologies today.

-Lignin and Lining — Director: M. Paz Gutierrez
+Director: M. Paz Gutierrez

 Plants undergo various protocols that inhibit decomposition.
 Strategies can range from the secretion of plant resins to mineralization.
 Vegetal resin secretion is generated to protect from pathogens including fungal deterioration particularly in woody species.
-Dependent on the plant, protection mechanisms can also be accompanied by morphological changes in their tissue, producing encapsulation.
+Depending on the plant, protection mechanisms can also be accompanied by morphological changes in their tissue, producing encapsulation.
 Additionally, plants can undergo mineralization processes, including wood petrification inhibiting aerobic decomposition.

 In the petrification process of plants, the bulk of the organic matter decomposes, but lignin remains.
 The unique material and structural defense strategies of plants are multifold, spanning from resistance to microbial deterioration, harboring pathogens, to preventing water permeation.
 Along with researching plant microbial protection mechanisms, scientific investigations have recently focused on beneficial synergies of plant tissue with bacteria and fungi for phased degradation and water sorptivity, detoxification, and energy generation.
 Can defense strategies and intentional incorporation of bacteria and fungi in plant tissue including woods lead to unprecedented material functionalities in the built environment?